 I wish to acknowledge with thanks the Infectious Diseases Institute (IDI) - SCALE - IT Project, funders and partners for entrusting us with this important assignment of building the capacity of the REC Administrators in Personal Effectiveness and Leadership Skills (PELS).
-We are always excited to work with IDI in enhancing the capacity of its staff.
-Special thanks go to the Principal Investigator (PI), Dr Pauline Byakika, Co-PI Dr Barbara Castelnuovo, Kenya PI Dr. Ramadhan Nyandwi, Adminitrative Assissant Burundi Bazirutwabo Hussein, Dr. Munezero Belyse (Participant who supported us translate English to French), Project Officer SCALE-IT Mathius Amperiize, Project Administrative Assistant Belinda Twesigye, and the E-learning Specialist, Linda Namara for overseeing this intervention and providing timely and practical guidance.
-Mathius was key in the preparations for the success of the training workshops.
+We are always excited to work with IDI to enhance the capacity of its staff.
+Special thanks go to the Principal Investigator (PI), Dr Pauline Byakika, Co-PI Dr Barbara Castelnuovo, Tanzania PI Dr. Jeremiah Kidola, Project Officer SCALE-IT Mathius Amperiize, Administrative Assistant Belinda Twesigye, and the E-learning Specialist Linda Namara for overseeing this intervention and providing timely and practical guidance.
+Mathius was key in the preparations for the success of the training workshops